sass/sass/README.md

-[Chris Eppstein](http://twitter.com/chriseppstein) is a core contributor to Sass and the creator of [Compass](http://compass-style.org/), the first Sass-based framework, and [Eyeglass](http://github.com/sass-eyeglass/eyeglass), a Sass plugin ecosystem for NPM.
+[Chris Eppstein](http://twitter.com/chriseppstein) is a core contributor to Sass and the creator of [Compass](http://compass-style.org/), the first Sass-based framework, and [Eyeglass](http://github.com/sass-eyeglass/eyeglass), a node-sass plugin ecosystem for NPM.
 Chris focuses on making Sass more powerful, easy to use, and on ways to speed its adoption through the web development community.
 Chris lives in San Jose, California with his wife and two children.
 He is an Engineer for